DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 ## Specifying the Start Webpage

-You can specify a webpage at which all tests in a fixture start.
-To do this, use the `fixture.page` function.
+You can specify the web page where all tests in a fixture start using the `fixture.page` function.

 ```text
 fixture.page( url )